katholt/srst2/README.md

 database_clustering/ contains scripts and instructions for formatting of gene databases for use with srst2

-example.txt contains a tutorial/example on running srst2 using public data (this example also appears at the bottom of this page)
+example.txt contains a tutorial/example on running srst2 using public data

 Basic usage - MLST